Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7950, in theory, should be just a bit faster than the Radeon RX 470 overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7950 should be 14% faster than the Radeon RX 470 overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon RX 470 is much (about 32%) better at texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe Radeon RX 470 is a lot (about 32%) better at texture filtering than the Radeon HD 7950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison